Installing Debian packages

 Only specifying a debian package name will fetch the package from the repository that is defined on the remote device.
 Then it is installed and started.
 This only works if the repository contains the correct package.

 If a package is defined with a debian compatible file name and a .deb package ending it will be played out from qbee's internal file manager.
 If you want to use your own packages please upload those to the file manager and remember to use the correct path..

 Installation of your own packages from file manager

 Packages that do have a debian compatible naming convention and a ".deb" ending will be provided by qbee's file manager from the specified source path.

-It is important that you adhere to the Debian naming convention for this to work.
+It is important to adhere to the debian naming convention for this to work.

 A typical example is the